Polychlorinated Biphenyls (PCBs)

 Toxic Substances Control Act (TSCA)

-• Self-implementing cleanups, generally used for moderately sized sites where there will be low residual environmental impact from remedial activities, require notifying the EPA Regional Administrator, the Director of the State or Tribal environmental protection agency and the Director of the county or local environmental protection agency.
+• Self-implementing cleanups, generally used for moderately sized sites where there will be low residual environmental impact from remedial activities, require notifying the EPA Regional Administrator, the Director of the state environmental protection agency and the Director of the county or local environmental protection agency.
 Submitting a copy of the notification to the EPA Regional PCB Coordinator will expedite the process.
 Notification must occur at least 30 days prior to date of cleanup and include information on the nature of the contamination, sampling procedures and cleanup plan, as well as certification from the owner of the property.
-EPA is currently updating this option in a rulemaking.
+EPA updated this option in a rulemaking finalized August 29, 2023.

 • Performance-based disposal, recommended for disposing of solid PCB remediation waste via a landfill, incinerator (required for PCB liquids at 50 ppm concentrations or higher) or other TSCA-approved disposal method.
 No EPA notification or approval is required at this time.
-EPA is currently updating this option in a rulemaking.
+EPA updated this option in a rulemaking finalized August 29, 2023.

 PCB Spill Cleanup

-More stringent requirements for high concentration spills (greater than 500 ppm) or spills more than one pound or more PCBs by weight.
+More stringent requirements apply to high concentration spills (greater than 500 ppm) or spills more than one pound or more PCBs by weight.

 • Begin cleanup within 24 hours.